AlGepe/OmniSnippets_JS/docs/generalTips/monitoring/googleAnalytics.rst

 All page views
 ^^^^^^^^^^^^^^

-The number of hits in the all page views report will include all of the pages visits, even the non-unique ones.
+The number of hits in the all page views report will include all of the pages visits, even non-unique ones.
 Every page is counted, without any filtering.

 Unique page views
 ^^^^^^^^^^^^^^^^^